 One thing all three of the Naihanchi Kata have in common is that movement and stance transitions occur along Octagon angles three and four.
 When performing each of these Kata you will essentially be moving sideways.
 This leads many to suggest these Kata were designed to introduce combat strategies for situations where your back is against a wall or some other physical obstacle.
 It is also often suggested that these Kata train you to defend yourself in a narrow corridor or other constricted space.
 You would be wise to consider these circumstances as well as other possible situations in which the movements in these Kata may be beneficial.

 If you watch videos of other practitioners doing this Kata series you will notice that rather than using a reinforced block or strike they place the non-striking or non-blocking hand below the elbow of the primary hand.
 This is often intended to function as a guard, though the Bunkai for this arm position can vary significantly from one style to another.
-Usually we will employ a reinforced block or strike in this situation because we feel it helps to facilitate better structural alignment, provides an improved focus on centering, and offers increased power.
-Of course this is at the loss of whatever guarding support the arm may have provided when placed below the elbow.
+Usually, we will employ a reinforced block or strike in this situation because we feel it helps to facilitate better structural alignment, provides an improved focus on centering, and offers increased power.
+Of course, this is at the loss of whatever guarding support the arm may have provided when placed below the elbow.
 The martial arts are full of tradeoffs.

 Not all martial arts styles do all three of these Kata (and of course, may not do these Kata at all).
 Some styles only do Naihanchi Shodan and never learn nor practice the Nidan and Sandan versions.
 They feel the essence and instructional wisdom of these Kata are fully demonstrated in the first version, making the Nidan and Sandan versions less instructive.
 They feel their instructional time is better spent on other conceptual material.
 We think it is important to maintain the entire set and to appreciate the unique lessons provided by each of the Kata.

 Practitioners of most styles that perform these Kata return their inactive hand to a set position.
-In keeping with our fundamental principles we always strive to establish an effective guard position with this hand instead.
+In keeping with our fundamental principles, we always strive to establish an effective guard position with this hand instead.
 There may be instances where subsequent movements would benefit from a hand in a non-guard position.
 Experiment to see when and if this is useful in these Kata.
 When performing these Kata in open tournaments not sponsored by Tensoku Ryu affiliates you will want to use the set position as this will be more widely accepted as the normal method for hand placement.

-The Naihanchi Kata have several movement sequences that are common to all three Kata.
+The Naihanchi Kata include several movement sequences that are common to all three Kata.
 One such movement is the Nami Gaeshi Uke or “Returning Wave Block”.
 This is an inward hooking movement using the bottom of the foot to pull an opponent’s leg inward.
 Look for it and other common repeating sequences throughout the Naihanchi series.

-As with all forms work on performing each Kata at varying speeds.
+As with all forms, work on performing each Kata at varying speeds.
 Perform each form very slowly at times while striving for rapid sequential movements at other times.
 You may notice that different Bunkai may be useful only if different timing is utilized.
 Vary the timing in each movement sequence to envision how different timing might benefit differing circumstances.
 There is a lot to consider in these three Kata.

-Spend a good deal of time understanding how each movement in these Kata affect the opponent.
-If necessary, work with a Uke on different parts of the Kata so you understand how each movement might impact the structure, alignment and orientation of the opponent.
+Spend a good deal of time understanding how each movement in these Kata affects the opponent.
+If necessary, work with a Uke on different parts of the Kata so you understand how each movement might impact the structure, alignment, and orientation of the opponent.
 Then see how subsequent movements in the Kata may take advantage of these changes in the opponent’s position.
-There are no specific set definitions for how an opponent will be affected, but with practice you will quickly come to appreciate how you can flow seamlessly from one movement to another even when the opponent moves in different or unexpected ways.
+There are no specific set definitions for how an opponent will be affected, but with practice, you will quickly come to appreciate how you can flow seamlessly from one movement to another even when the opponent moves in different or unexpected ways.

 We encourage you to watch videos of other practitioners doing these Kata.
 Look for the following: